NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Language

-Intuitively, a neural relation specification formulates a skeleton that prompts LLMs to populate the corresponding neural relation.
-The supplied definition and examples can coach LLMs in deriving semantic properties from source code without compilation.
-More importantly, writing such specifications is both declarative and inductive, eliminating the need for users to modify compiler internals for customization.
-Hence, introducing such neural relation specifications can significantly improve the customizability of static analysis. \xz{I think some of the LLMSan idea for cross-checking can be mentioned/brought-in here because you seem not to mention how to validate results at all.
-I am sure that reviewers will ask you that kind of questions}
+As shown in Definition~\ref{ex:nrs}, the supplied definition and examples can coach LLMs in deriving semantic properties without compilation.
+More importantly, writing such specifications is declarative and inductive, eliminating the need for users to modify compiler internals for customization.